xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-6. Open Mobile/DevDaysSpeakers/Views/SpeakerCell.cs.
+6. Open `Mobile/DevDaysSpeakers/Views/SpeakerCell.cs`.

-7. In SpeakerCell.cs, create bindings to the Speaker model
+7. In `SpeakerCell.cs`, create bindings to the Speaker model
     - This tells the ListView (whose `ItemSource` is `List<Speaker>`) which properties to display

 ```csharp